expo-octobre-marmottant-monet-sommeil-le-bonbon

 Matisse and Soulages at Hangar Y

-two masters, to uncover all the secrets of their art.
-On one hand, dance will take center stage at Matisse, highlighting the importance of this subject in the painter's work, as well as the poetry and grace of his canvases.
-On the other hand, let's head to Outrenoir for a journey through the pictorial experiments of Soulages, offering an experience that illustrates all the light of darkness and the artist's remarkable virtuosity.
+After Claude Monet, Vincent van Gogh, and Antoni Gaudí, the Hangar Y invites you to explore the studios of two new major artists, Matisse and Soulages, through unique immersive experiences.
+Equipped with a VR headset, you will be fully immersed in the pictorial worlds of these artists.two masters, to uncover all the secrets of their art.
+On one side, dance will be celebrated at Matisse, to highlight the importance of this subject in the painter's work, as well as the poetry and grace of his canvases.
+On the other side, off to the Outrenoir for a journey through the pictorial experiments of Soulages, for an experience that illustrates all the light within darkness, and the virtuosity of the artist.

 Voir cette publication sur Instagram

-Une publication partagée par @jeanneaumusee
+Une publication partagée par Hangar Y (@hangar_y_)

 Matisse – Dance, Dance, Dance